Module regpy.solvers.nonlinear.landweber

 The derivative at the current iterate.

-var eta
+var stepsize

 Inherited members